Chordissimo/app.fivechords.com/src/scripts/Readme.md

 ```
 sudo ufw allow proto tcp from any to any port 22
 sudo ufw allow proto tcp from any to any port 443
+sudo ufw allow proto tcp from any to any port 9443
 sudo ufw allow proto tcp from 172.0.0.0/8 to any port 8082
 sudo ufw route allow proto tcp from any to any port 22
 sudo ufw route allow proto tcp from any to any port 443
+sudo ufw route allow proto tcp from any to any port 9443
 sudo ufw route allow proto tcp from 172.0.0.0/8 to any port 8082
 sudo ufw default deny incoming
 sudo ufw allow 80 out